radicle-dev/radicle-contracts/docs/how_pool_works.md

 Let's assume that a few blocks have passed, but the sender wants to stop sending.
-This can happen because the sender doesn't want to fund the receiver anymore or because he wants to change some of its configuration.
+This can happen because the sender doesn't want to fund the receiver anymore or because they want to change some of its configuration.
 In the latter case sending is stopped only to be immediately resumed, but with different parameters.
 Either way, the effects of the sender on the receiver's deltas need to be reverted from the current block to the end of the existing funding period.